 If your counselor denies a service you request, refuses to amend your Individualized Plan for Employment, or other decisions, there is no requirement that the decision be in writing.

 After the appeal is received by OOD, you will receive a letter setting a date for a hearing and then canceling it.
 This is called a “phantom” letter and is used to alert OOD management that an appeal has been filed.
 Do not let it scare you.

 The law requires that your services continue.
 This includes all services listed on an Individualized Plan for Employment (IPE), assessment services to develop the IPE, and counseling and guidance.

 There are two steps in the appeals process.
 The first step is an informal hearing or meeting.
 This takes place in the local office and is an opportunity for you to discuss your case with your counselor and supervisors.
 Many appeals have been resolved at this meeting.

 You can bring a friend, advocate or other person to assist and/or support you at this meeting.

 Second, if the appeal is not resolved at this informal meeting, the next step is a formal hearing, which takes place in Columbus.
 This is like a mini-trial where there is a hearing officer, court reporter, and OOD, represented by an attorney from the Attorney General’s office.
 If you do not have an attorney, you can represent yourself at this hearing.
-No one who is not an attorney would be allowed to represent you.

 The OOD supervisor who conducts the informal meeting will write a letter making recommendations to resolve the appeal.
 You can choose to accept or reject the recommendations or to request mediation.